Trilarion/opensourcegames/entries/antichess.md

 - Code language: Java
 - Code license: MIT

-Anti chess game: you have to take your opponents piece if you can.
+You have to take your opponents piece if you can.

 ## Building